When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 I used Canva mainly for making short promotional videos and social media reels directly from my phone.
 What I liked most is that Canva combines video editing with design tools, which makes it useful for putting background music in videos and quickly designing content in one app.
 This video speed-up app also lets you crop and split clips.

-Kate also tested Canva and liked how beginner-friendly it was.
+Kate tested Canva as well and liked how beginner-friendly it was.
 She said adding music to videos felt smooth, and the app was great for quick, stylish edits.

 Nevertheless, she discovered that the mobile app doesn’t have as many editing options as some professional video editors.
 She also noticed that the app could slow down when projects are longer or more complex.
 On top of that, some premium music tracks and design features are locked behind a paid subscription.